Shruti2010/assignment-and-exam-management-system/README.md

 ---

 > End of README for the Assignment & Exam Management System project.
-All phase reports and documentation are saved and ready for review or continued development.
+All phase reports and documentation up to Phase 4 are saved and ready for review or continued development.